Ivecia/snipersim/LLVM.md

 clang -S -emit-llvm -fno-slp-vectorize -fno-vectorize -fno-unroll-loops -ffp-contract=off parallel-add.c -pthread
 ```

-Noted that **any function calls** will be ignored during the simulation of the code.

-Step 2, compile the injection code and trace pass, inject code to benchmark, and compile to any platform (like x86), run it.
-It will output whether a branch will be taken and the addresses of each load and store.
+Step 2, compile the injection code and trace pass, inject code to benchmark, and compile and link on any platform (like x86), run it.
+It will output whether a branch will be taken and the addresses of each load and store as traces for each application.

 To support multithreading, we use `pthread` model instead of OpenMP or MPI, because it is easy to generate trace and analyse by sniper simulator at LLVM IR level.
+The sniper simulator will treat `pthread_create` and `pthread_join` as fork and join.

 ```
 # Compile injection code